Codepath-Group-11-F23/language-practice/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **allows users to search for a list of movies in a specific genre, language, and with subtitles.**
+This document provides an overview, project spec, and wireframes for our team's capstone project: CineSpeak/TalkFlix is an app **that allows users to search for movies to practice a language they are trying to learn.
+Users can search for movies by genre, original language, or available subtitles.**

 If we had to describe this milestone in three (3) emojis, they would be: **🗣️🎞️🗺️**